mierzwid/gap-workshop/exercise-05-package-building/README.md

 }
 ```

-Be aware that bundle plugin under the neath is applying official Gradle Java Plugin and GAP package plugin.
+Be aware that bundle plugin underneath is applying official Gradle Java Plugin and GAP package plugin.
-Its main functionality is too run [BND tool](https://bnd.bndtools.org/) to generate OSGi specific attributes for built JAR.
+Its main functionality is running [BND tool](https://bnd.bndtools.org/) to generate OSGi specific attributes for built JAR.

 GAP is strongly using paradigm *convention over configuration*.
 Once we specify: